know-cujojs/know/src/documents/blog/the-future-looks-bright-for-modules-but-what-about-curl/index.html.md

 course, and one of cujoJS's [core principles](http://cujojs.com/manifesto.html) is to embrace the future.
 More than a few times we’ve asked:

-> What do the cujoJS projects -- especially curl and cram -- look like in an ES6 world?
+> What do the cujoJS projects look like in an
+ES6 world?
 Are curl and cram even needed at all?

 <a name="jump"></a>